pdf4me/n8n-nodes-pdf4me/README.md

 - **Add Text Stamp to PDF**: Add text stamps with customizable formatting
 - **Compress PDF**: Optimize PDF files for web, print, or screen viewing
 - **Convert from PDF**: Convert PDFs to Word or Excel with OCR support
+- **Convert PDF to Editable OCR**: Convert PDFs to editable text using OCR
+- **Convert PDF to Excel**: Convert PDF tables to Excel spreadsheets
+- **Convert PDF to PowerPoint**: Convert PDF content to PowerPoint presentations
+- **Convert PDF to Word**: Convert PDFs to editable Word documents
 - **Create Images from PDF**: Extract images from PDF documents
 - **Delete Blank Pages from PDF**: Remove blank pages from PDF documents
 - **Delete Unwanted Pages from PDF**: Remove specific pages from PDF documents
 - **Extract Pages**: Extract specific pages from PDF documents
+- **Extract Pages from PDF**: Extract pages with advanced options
+- **Fill PDF Form**: Fill interactive PDF forms with data
+- **Find and Replace Text**: Find and replace text in PDF documents
 - **Merge Multiple PDFs**: Combine multiple PDF files into one
 - **Overlay PDFs**: Overlay one PDF on top of another
 - **Protect Document**: Add password protection and encryption to PDFs